mickybart/android_manifest/README.md

-#nAOSP 7.0 for Sony Xperia S
+#nAOSP 7.0 for Sony Xperia S and Acro S

 near AOSP ROM 7.0
-The purpose of this ROM is to provide support for Xperia S
+The purpose of this ROM is to provide support for Xperia S / Acro S

 ##Build